Lightstreamer/Lightstreamer-kafka-connector/README.md

 ...
 ```

-### Connection Settings
+## Connection Settings

-Kafka Connector allows the configuration of separate independent connections to different Kafka brokers/clusters.
+The Kafka Connector allows the configuration of separate independent connections to different Kafka brokers/clusters.

 Every single connection is configured via the definition of its own Data Adapter through the _data_provider_ block.
 At least one connection must be provided.

-Since Kafka Connector manages the physical connection to Kafka by wrapping an internal Kafka Consumer, several configuration settings in the Data Adapter are identical to those required by the usual Kafka Consumer configuration.
+Since the Kafka Connector manages the physical connection to Kafka by wrapping an internal Kafka Consumer, several configuration settings in the Data Adapter are identical to those required by the usual Kafka Consumer configuration.

-#### General Parameters
+### General Parameters

-##### `data_provider['name']` - _Kafka Connection Name_
+#### `data_provider['name']` - _Kafka Connection Name_

 _Optional_.
 The `name` attribute of the `data_provider` tag defines _Kafka Connection Name_, which will be used by the Clients to request real-time data from this specific Kafka connection through a _Subscription_ object.